sophiawheatley/sophiawheatley.github.io/index.md

 title: Hi, I'm Sophia!
 ---

-# Hi, I'm Sophia!
+# Welcome
-I'm a data analyst who is planning on doing a PhD in cognitive neuroscience.
+My name is Sophia and I am a data analyst who is planning on doing a PhD in cognitive neuroscience.